Smoothness of compact horizons: Smoothness of compact Cauchy horizons

 \begin{cor} Let $M$ be a spacetime.
 Suppose that $S \subseteq M$ is an achronal set with $\edge(S) = \emptyset$.
 Then $H^+(S)$ is a horizon in the sense of \autoref{Definition of horizon}. \begin{proof} The proposition tells us that $H^+(S)$ is a topological hypersurface which is achronal and past null geodesically ruled.
 To see that $H^+(S)$ is closed, note that it by definition is the difference of a closed set and an open set.
 This completes the proof. \end{proof} \end{cor}

-We conclude with a lemma allowing us to apply \autoref{Cauchy horizons are horizons} to closed spacelike hypersurfaces. \begin{lem} Let $M$ be a spacetime and let $S$ be a spacelike hypersurface which is closed as a set.
-Then $\edge(S) = \emptyset$. \begin{proof} Let $p \in S$.
-After choosing a sufficiently small neighborhood $U$ of $p$, the set $S \cap U$ is a Cauchy surface for $U$.
-In particular there is a time function on $U$ the zero set of which is $S \cap U$.
-By continuity, the time function evaluated along any timelike curve from $I^-(p, U)$ to $I^+(p, U)$ must take the value zero, and so every such curve must intersect $S$.
-This means that $\edge(S) \cap S = \emptyset$.
-Since $S$ is closed and $\edge(S) \subseteq \overline{S}$ by definition, this completes the proof. \end{proof} \end{lem}
+We conclude with a lemma allowing us to apply \autoref{Cauchy horizons are horizons} to closed spacelike hypersurfaces.
+The lemma follows from \cite[Lemma~8.3.3]{Kriele}. \begin{lem} Let $M$ be a spacetime and let $S$ be a spacelike hypersurface which is closed as a set.
+Then $\edge(S) = \emptyset$. \end{lem}